VeraVisions/nuclide/Documentation/Materials/MatGoldSrc.md

 # "Materials" in GoldSrc

 In the GoldSrc games "Material" definitions handle what footsteps and what impact sounds are played against each texture in the game-world.

 ![Generic bullet impact effect in Half-Life](hl_impact.jpg)

 So when you walk on dirt, you can hear the difference; or when you shoot wood with a gun it will sound like wood.

-*Note:* While Nuclide supports this for legacy BSP files, please define the surface properties inside your [material](Documentation/Materials/MatOverview.md) using the **surfaceprop** command.
+**Note:** While Nuclide supports this for legacy BSP files, please define the surface properties inside your [material](Documentation/Materials/MatOverview.md) using the **surfaceprop** command.

 ## Details

-Usually, a game in the GoldSrc engine would provide a `sound/materials.txt` file, where each line defines the properties for a single (or a series of) textures.
+Usually, a game in the GoldSrc engine would provide a `sound/materials.txt` file, where each line defines the properties for a single (or a series of) textures by starting with a material id character, followed by whitespace, followed by a name matching pattern.

 For example:

 `C CONCRETEWALL`

-Will make any surface the type **concrete** that starts with the name `CONCRETEWALL`.
-In vanilla Half-Life, the second argument (name) can only be 12 characters long.
+Will give any surface the id **C** if it starts with the name `CONCRETEWALL`.

 It will also only compare the length of characters of the name above.
 So for example if you were to define: